OliverOrtiz/New/README.md

 "# TicTacToe"
-This is for updationg from a console application to a JFrame Application
+updating from a console application to a GUI Application currently very broken as this is a complete overhaul